-The chemicals in this group are not currently identified as a Persistent Organic Pollutant (POP) (UNEP 2001), ozone depleting substance (UNEP 1987), or hazardous substance for the purpose of international trade (UNEP & FAO 1998).
+The chemicals in this group are not currently identified as Persistent Organic Pollutants (POPs) (UNEP 2001), ozone-depleting substances (UNEP 1987), or hazardous substances for the purpose of international trade (UNEP & FAO 1998).

 OECD

 The chemical EDTA was sponsored by Germany under the Cooperative Chemicals Assessment Programme (CoCAP).
 The 18th Screening Information Data Set (SIDS) Initial Meeting Assessment (SIAM 18) in 2004 agreed that the chemical was a candidate for further work (OECD n.d.).
 Although EDTA was not found to possess properties indicating a hazard for the environment, a risk assessment performed in the context of the EU Existing Substances Regulation identified a risk for the following scenarios based on very high releases of the substance: